vrajshah5104/computer-forensic-science-interactive-proposal/README.md

-# 💌 Project Proposal: An Interactive Case File
+# 💌 Computer + Forensic Science Project Proposal: An Interactive Case File

 Welcome to the Interactive Case File!
 This is a single-page web application designed to present a message or proposal in a creative, engaging, and memorable way.
 Inspired by viral coding-related proposal reels, this project was created to showcase how a narrative-driven, interactive experience can be built with vanilla front-end technologies.

 The application guides a user through a playful, forensic-themed "case file" which they must solve by examining evidence, cracking a password, and making choices.
 The solution unlocks a custom message, a celebratory animation, and a photo gallery, creating a complete narrative experience.